Best Roofing Contractor Financing | SMB Compass

 4. SBA Loans

 If you’re looking to get bank rate financing for your small roofing business, SBA loans are your best option.
-It’s difficult for small businesses to secure a bank loan, which is why the Small Business Administration (SBA) created loans to specifically help small business owners secure conventional business loans.
+It’s difficult for small businesses to secure a bank loan, which is why the Small Business Administration (SBA) created loans to specifically support and encourage small business owners to secure conventional business loans.
 The SBA offers incentives to lenders in order to provide financing for small business owners by covering (up to 85%) of the loan, thereby virtually eliminating risk for the lender.

 Roofing Contractor Loans for Your Business